brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq

 [4]{.pnum} The argument list submitted to overload resolution consists of the argument expressions present in the function call syntax preceded by the implied object argument (E).
-[ Note: When comparing the call against the function call operators, the implied object argument is compared against the implicit object parameter of the function call operator[.]{.rm}[, unless the function call operator has been declared with an _explicit-object-parameter-declarator_, in which case the implied object argument is compared against the parameter declared with the _explicit-object-parameter-declarator_.]{.addu}
+[ Note: When comparing the call against the function call operators, the implied object argument is compared against the implicit object parameter of the function call operator[.]{.rm}[, unless the function call operator has been declared with an _explicit-object-parameter-declarator_, in which case the implied object argument is compared against the parameter declared with the _explicit-object-parameter-declarator_.]{.add}
 When comparing the call against a surrogate call function, the implied object argument is compared against the first parameter of the surrogate call function.
 The conversion function from which the surrogate call function was derived will be used in the conversion sequence for that parameter since it converts the implied object argument to the appropriate function pointer or reference required by that first parameter.
 — end note ]